georust/rinex/README.md

 It integrates a PVT and CGGTTS solutions solver.
 The application is auto-generated for a few architectures, you can directly [download it from Github.com](https://github.com/georust/rinex/releases)
+* [`config`](config/) contains a set of configuration scripts to customize how a few opmodes of RINEX-Cli behave.
+This particularly applies to different applications of precise positioning.

 * [`sp3`](sp3/) High Precision Orbits (by IGS)
 * [`rnx2crx`](rnx2crx/) is a RINEX compressor (RINEX to Compact RINEX)